-The default IBM sizing algorithm assumes that the business logic will run on the database server in a virtual 3-tier configuration, (unless there are "fat" clients).
-If you require a separate application server for the business logic, please specify the required platform:
+The default IBM sizing algorithm assumes that the business application logic will run on the database server in a virtual 3-tier configuration, (unless there are "fat" clients, which run the business application logic locally).
+If you require a separate application server for the business logic, please specify the required platform (iSeries, xSeries or pSeries):

-Platform for separate application server: \\\\\
+Platform for separate application server:

-C. Select location of Batch processing (mark only one with an "X")
+C. Select location of Batch processing

 The default IBM sizing algorithm assumes that the batch workload will run on the database server.
-If you require a separate server for batch processing, please specify the required platform:
+If you require a separate server for batch processing, please specify the required platform (iSeries, xSeries or pSeries):

-Platform for separate Batch server: \\\\\
+Platform for separate Batch server:

-\ Typical OneWorld implementations run most batch processing on the database server.
+Typical OneWorld implementations run most batch processing on the database server.

-D. Select location of Java Application Server, (WebSphere server) for HTML users (mark with an "X")
+D. Select location of Java Application Server, (WebSphere server) for Web clients (HTML or Java) (mark only one with an "X")